 Three’s a crowd – I’ve thumbed it in a group of 5 recently and no surprise: it was not easy to get picked up.
 Some trucks and vans may stop, but if the trip is short, try to split up into groups to better your chances

-Use the snow and rain – Don’t be afraid to use these tools in accordance with the pity card and hitch in bad weather.
-Most drivers will stop much faster after you’ve guilt tripped them by looking like the saddest human alive standing in the pouring rain.
+Use the snow and rain – Don’t be afraid to use these tools if you’re hitching in bad weather.
+Most drivers will stop much faster since you look like the saddest human alive standing in the pouring rain.
 Granted you may catch pneumonia, but you’ll get to your destination in no time!

 SMILE!
 Drink a pot of coffee before you set out, do a little dancing, and start cheezin because no one wants to spend hours with a stinky sourpuss in the their car.